enigmatic-code/lattice_circles/README.txt

     number of lattice points and scaling down the circles to find smaller lattice circles, not necessarily centred on the origin.

-    Good numbers to try are products of Pythogorean primes (of the form 4k+1) possibly with an additional factor of 2.
+    Good numbers to try are products of Pythagorean primes (of the form 4k+1) possibly with an additional factor of 2.

     OEIS A018782 and A016032 are good sources of numbers.